Stuart Christie: Later life

 Christie attracted criticism from some of his fellow anarchists for making a gestural protest vote against Labour and its war in Iraq by voting for George Galloway's Respect - The Unity Coalition in the European Parliament elections that year, because of the general anarchist stance against participating in capitalist democracy.

 Christie's wife of more than 50 years, Brenda Christie, herself a committed anti-fascist anarchist and militant, died of cancer at the age of 70 in June 2019.
 Christie himself died aged 74, also from cancer, on 15 August 2020.

 Published work

 In 2004 Scribner published an updated and single-volume version of Christie's autobiography Granny Made Me an Anarchist.
 His autobiography had previously been published in three parts, the other titles being General Franco Made Me a Terrorist and Edward Heath Made Me Angry.
 Christie also wrote articles which attacked freemasonry.

-Christie also wrote, with Albert Meltzer, The Floodgates of Anarchy.
+Christie also co-wrote with Meltzer, The Floodgates of Anarchy.
 His other books included Stefano Delle Chiaie: Portrait of a Black Terrorist about the Italian neo-fascist terrorist Stefano Delle Chiaie, the founder of Avanguardia Nazionale and a member of the P2 masonic lodge, and We, the Anarchists!: A Study of the Iberian Anarchist Federation (FAI), 1927–1937 (2000).

 Christie also translated into English the biography of Francisco Sabate Llopart, Sabate: An Extraordinary Guerrilla, by Antonio Téllez Solá.